Hixeet/Ambient-Assisted-Living-System/README.md

 ## Acknowledgments

-* This project was developed as a final thesis by **Alfa Noora Fithria** at Universitas Airlangga, Department of Robotics and Artificial Intelligence Engineering.
+* This project was developed as a final thesis by **Muhammad Ilham** at Universitas Airlangga, Department of Robotics and Artificial Intelligence Engineering.
 * Special thanks to thesis supervisors and peers who contributed insight and support.

 ---

 ## Contact

-For questions or collaboration, please contact: \[[alfa271200@gmail.com](mailto:alfa271200@gmail.com)]
+For questions or collaboration, please contact: \[[muhammadilham121102@gmail.com](mailto:muhammadilham121102@gmail.com)]

 ---

 ## LICENSE